-Ketamine therapy for depression, PTSD, addictive disorders, trauma, obsessive-compulsive disorder and anxiety disorders
+Ketamine therapy for depression, long covid, PTSD, addictive disorders, trauma, obsessive-compulsive disorder and anxiety disorders

 Ketamine infusion treatment has been used very successfully in the treatment of depression for several years now.
 There a many scientific and medical studies that confirm the effectiveness of Ketamines in the treatment of psychosomatic pathologies.

 Ketamine, originally an anesthetic, is effective even in treating the symptoms of treatment-resistant depression.
 Ketamine treatment can also be used for postpartum depression because of its rapid metabolisation.
 Other conditions where ketamine treatment shows good results are post-traumatic stress disorder (PTSD) and obsessive-compulsive disorder (OCD).
+In studies we have been conducting lately in ur practice in Munich, we found that ketamine infusions delivered good results in combating chronic fatigue and other symptoms of the long covid syndrome.
 Dr. Scheib’s private practices in Berlin and Munich and the Instituto Dr. Scheib in Mallorca and Andalusia, specialize in a unique combination of ketamine therapy with other therapies, achieving rapid and long-term success.

 What effect does ketamine have?